Bhargav-learnings/K8s-theory/README.md

                  will Authentciate and Authorize the request & it will validate and process the request, and these details will be presisted in **ETCD**

   **ETCD** : It is a kind of Data base to k8s and K8s uses etcd to store the cluster data.
 The data stored in ETCD is in key-Value distrubuted type data store.
            It contains all the Info of Pods & Nodes.
 Some of the data stores in ETCD such as Job scheduling into Pods, state info etc..
            ETCD stores the info about cluster such as nodes pods configs secrets accounts roles bindings etc..
            Every information we see when we run the kubectl command is from the ETCD server.

+                  **By default ETCD listens on port 2379** advertise client is the URl that should conf on kubeapi server when it tries to reach etcd server

 **Scheduler** : Responsible for scheduling the pods to Nodes.
                 Scheduler will verify the ETCD means Scheduler will check in ETCD & schedules the Nodes to Pods which are unscheduled & scheduler will decide which pod should deploy                      on which Node.